angelside/zebra-password-changer-cli-nim/README.md

 ## 🚀 Compilation

-> ⚠️ You must compile it yourself until the any binary is released.
+> ⚠️ You must compile it yourself until any binary is released.

 This tool is build with **Nim** programming language.
 For binary compilation you can use below command inside the tool root directory. _The custom compilation settings in the `config.nims` file will be used._ The command will create `./bin/zebra-password-changer` binary file.